gregates/gregates.github.io/content/float-like-excel.md

 format.
 11 bits are used to encode the *exponent*, and 52 bits for the *significand*, sometimes also called the *mantissa*.

-As an 11-bit unsigned integer exponent can range from 0 to 2047.
+As an 11-bit unsigned integer, the exponent can range from 0 to 2047.
 But we want to support negative exponents, so the intended value is recovered by subtracting 1023, also known as the *bias*.